Here's the full list of Record Store Day 2020 releleases | NME

-The full list of releases for Record Store Day 2020 has been revealed, with the likes of My Chemical Romance, Robyn, Gorillaz, New Order, Eminem and Biffy Clyro set to drop exclusive vinyl this April.
+The full list of releases for Record Store Day 2020 has been revealed, with the likes of My Chemical Romance, Robyn, Gorillaz, New Order, Eminem, The Cure, Christine & The Queens and Biffy Clyro set to drop exclusive vinyl this April.
 Check it out below.

 Returning on Saturday April 18, RSD 2020 will see hundreds of vinyl and cassette releases sold exclusively through independent record shops for one day only.
 For the 13th Record Store Day will see 230 independent shops from every corner of the UK and thousands around the world taking part in the celebrations with live in-store performances, mini street festivals and entertainment.